sasadnick/SwiggyLite/README.md

 ## Running the Application

-To run the Swigge Lite website:
+To run the Swiggy Lite website:

 1. Navigate to the project directory:
    ```